titzer/progress/README.md

 Such a line will be treated specially, and all other lines will be ignored.
 (If your process happens to output lines starting with `##` for some other reason, you can escape them with `###`, or another way.)

-The special line command are:
+The special line commands are:

 * `##>`, followed immediately by a decimal integer.
 This declares the number of coming subtasks.
 * `##+`, followed by a string.
 This declares the start of a subtask and gives it a name.